ETCHED IN MEMORY

 ABOUT THE FILM

-As Russian missiles strike Kyiv, Zarema and Eskender Bariiev risk everything to fight for their occupied homeland, Crimea, while protecting their children and fellow Crimean Tatars trapped in exile—a rare glimpse into the war through the eyes of Ukraine’s Indigenous Muslim community.
+As Russian missiles rain down on Kyiv, Zarema and Eskender Bariiev risk everything to fight for their occupied homeland, Crimea, while protecting their children and fellow Crimean Tatars living in exile—a rare look into the war through the eyes of Ukraine’s Indigenous Muslim community, voices too often left unheard.

-But as global attention shifts and Western politicians edge closer to recognizing Crimea as Russian, the Bariievs are left with a stark question: Can justice prevail for an Indigenous people on the brink of erasure, or will the world decide their homeland’s fate without them?
+But as global attention shifts and Western politicians threaten the unthinkable—recognizing Crimea as Russian—a haunting question remains.
+Will the Crimean Tatars succeed in reclaiming their homeland, or will the world decide their fate without them?

 Christina Paschyn is a Ukrainian American journalist and filmmaker.
 Etched in Memory is her debut feature documentary.

-Christina holds a master’s degree in journalism from Northwestern University and an MFA in Film from Vermont College of Fine Arts.
+Christina earned a master’s degree in journalism from Northwestern University and an MFA in Film from Vermont College of Fine Arts.
 She is an assistant professor of journalism at Northwestern University in Qatar.

 MEET THE DIRECTOR